MichaelPineapple/SpigotPlugins/README.md

 # SpigotPlugins
 A collection of plugins for the Spigot Minecraft server.
+(Minecraft Version 1.14.4)